-The programme is open to primary and post-primary teachers who are employed in a position that is funded by the Department of Education and Skills and who provide Learning Support, Resource Teaching and Resource Teaching for Travellers in recognised primary schools, post-primary schools, and in other recognised educational services.
+The programme is open to primary and post-primary teachers who are employed in a position that is funded by the Department of Education and who provide Special Education Teaching in recognised primary schools, post-primary schools, and in other recognised educational services.
 Teachers serving in special schools and special classes are also eligible to apply.

-The programme provides a qualification that is recognised by the Department of Education and Skills for teachers working in the areas of inclusive education, special education and learning support who work in the following roles: Learning Support Teacher and/or Resource Teacher, Teacher in a Special School, Teacher in a Special Class.
+The programme provides a qualification that is recognised by the Department of Education for teachers working in the areas of inclusive education, special education and learning support who work in the following roles: Special Education Teacher, Teacher in a Special School, Teacher in a Special Class.

-Funding for the course is provided by the DES.
+Funding for the course is provided by the DE.
 This means that for teachers who are eligible:

 - No fees or registration charges will apply to participants.

-- They will continue to receive their salary in the usual during their participation.
+- They will continue to receive their salary in the usual way during their participation.

-- Substitution will be provided by the DES to the schools in which they work, to cover their attendance at lectures and seminars during school hours.
+- Substitution will be provided by the DE to the schools in which they work, to cover their attendance at lectures and seminars during school hours.

 There are no formal written examinations involved in the course.
 Participants will be assessed on the basis of full attendance at the programme venue, engagement with course content and activities, successful completion of selected tasks and written assignments and supervision of work in schools/centres, including final evaluation of this.